As the voice of Georgia’s rivers, we help everyone enjoy, connect with and advocate for economically vital and clean flowing rivers.

 We hope you’ll consider becoming a member of Georgia River Network so we can continue our mission together.

-Dana Skelton – Executive Director
+Dana Skelton – Director of Operations

-Dana has been with Georgia River Network since 2002, serving at the Director of Administration and Outreach from 2002-2015 and Executive Director since March, 2015.
+Dana has been with Georgia River Network since 2002, serving at the Director of Administration and Outreach from 2002-2015 and Executive Director from March, 2015 – 2019.
 Dana graduated from Clemson University with a B.A. in Spanish and International Trade and a Masters in Parks, Recreation and Tourism.
 She has worked for ZooAtlanta’s Education Department, Upper Chattahoochee Riverkeeper as Director of Education and Monitoring, and the Georgia Stream Buffer Initiative coordinating stream buffer projects on farm land.
 She became interested in river work after seeing Joe Cook’s slide show on his 100 day journey down the Chattahoochee River.
 She has also served on the boards of Georgia Adopt-A-Stream, RiversAlive, the Upper Oconee Watershed Network, Athens Land Trust and Wild Intelligence.
 In her free time, she enjoys hiking, yoga and gardening.

 “It is always a pleasure to work with Georgia River Network either as a participant in one of their events or as a collaborator working on a common goal.
 Everything they do is highly organized and well run by helpful staff and volunteers.” ~ Gina Rogers, Georgia Water Coalition coordinator and Conservation Issues Coordinator for Georgia Wildlife Federation

 Gwyneth Moody – Director of Programs and Outreach